 Crisis Intervention Support

-Provides de-escalation techniques that are used at various stages during a crisis including behavior modifications and physical safety interventions.
-Training is provided by our staff who are certified trainers in Therapeutic Crisis Intervention through Cornell University.
+Provides de-escalation techniques that are used at various stages during a crisis including behavior management and physical safety interventions.
+We have in house trainers who train all our staff in Therapeutic Crisis Intervention through Cornell University.

 Grief and Loss Support